Dayton Federal Criminal Defense Lawyer

 Led by Attorney L. Patrick Mulligan, a Board Certified Criminal Law Specialist, our team has obtained numerous victories in federal courts across Ohio, including Dayton and Cincinnati.
 We are licensed to practice in appellate courts, including the U.S. Supreme Court.

 If you have any questions about your federal criminal matter, we can help you become better informed about your legal standing and options.
-Should you choose to hire us to represent you, our firm will guide you through each step of the judicial system and provide you with reliable counsel.
+Should you choose to hire our Dayton federal crime attorneys to represent you, our firm will guide you through each step of the judicial system and provide you with reliable counsel.
 We likely have encountered a case similar to yours among the thousands we have handled over the years.